digitalsleuth/bitcurator-distro-salt/README.md

 This repo has been organized to make the process of maintaining and contributing to BitCurator development as transparent as possible.
 An explanation of the layout follows.

-The ``bitcurator'' directory contains all support files and salt states in a number of different directories:
+The **bitcurator** directory contains all support files and salt states in a number of different directories:

 - **attic**: Legacy and unused files that have been kept for reference or potential future use
 - **config**: Salt states and support files for environment and user configuration